Michael J Wright Archive Documentation

 3. Syndication APIs

-• Cloudflare Worker emits JSON (metadata + signed asset URLs) and optional IIIF manifests.
+• Cloudflare Worker emits JSON (metadata + preview asset URLs).

 • Responses are cached with ETags and stored in CDN edge.